Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 Here is a typical example of a Shared Hosting type in the real world.

-As you can see, many apartments are in the building above.
+As you can see, there are many apartments in the building above.
 Each tenant occupies an apartment in the building.

 If the tenant opposite you gets too loud on his music or her children make a hell of a noise, you get disturbed in your apartment.